Disney Frozen Dessert Ideas:

 For more Frozen Birthday Party ideas including Games, Decor, Activities, Treats & Crafts see these posts: Frozen 1, Frozen 2

-- Roll dough out to 1/2 inch thick and cut with cookie cutters.
+Mix well to combine.
+Roll out and use cookie cutters.
+Transfer to baking sheet.
 Bake at 350 for 7-10 minutes.